WHAT to Eat

 • Due to oxidative priority, your body must burn off the alcohol before glucose and fat, so you will down-regulate the release of glucose (and fat) into your bloodstream until your body clears the alcohol it cannot store.

-• You should also be aware that alcohol will have a greater impact if you have no other food on board.
+• Alcohol will have a greater impact if you have no other food on board.

-• We tend to make poor food choices after drinking a significant amount of alcohol, that will keep our blood glucose elevated for longer.
+• We tend to make poor food choices after drinking a significant amount of alcohol, which will keep our blood glucose elevated for longer.

 • At seven calories per gram, alcohol is energy-dense (for reference, fat contains nine calories per gram and carbs and protein yield less than four calories per gram).